PyTables/PyTables/doc/source/usersguide/tutorials.rst

 sub-hierarchies) inside a given object tree.
 You can also undo/redo operations (i.e. creation, deletion or modification) of persistent node attributes.
-However, when actions include *internal* modifications of datasets (that includes Table.append, Table.modifyRows or Table.removeRows among others), they cannot be undone/redone currently.
+However, when actions include *internal* modifications of datasets (that includes Table.append, Table.modify_rows or Table.remove_rows among others), they cannot be undone/redone currently.

 This capability can be useful in many situations, like for example when doing